X

 Find a reliable planting guide for your area, follow it using square foot gardening principles, and you will be successful.
 Read this post to help find a local planting guide for your area.

-Vegetable Planting Guide: A Visual Planting Guide for Low Desert Vegetables
+A collage of various vegetables with the text Vegetable Planting Guide for Low Desert Vegetables overlaid.

 For example, where I live in Arizona, our planting dates differ significantly from other parts of the country.
 I use this Arizona Vegetable Planting Guide.